dmars8047/handymkv/README.md

 All output files will be stored in the directory specified in the configuration file.

 Note: If there is a `config.json` file in the working directory at execution time, that file will be used instead of the user-wide configuration file.

+## Multi-Disc Support

+HandyMKV supports ripping and encoding multiple discs in a single run.
+This option is intended for when mutliple disc drives are available and connected to the host.

+During such multi-disc runs the output files will be sorted into subdirectories that indicate the disc they originated from.

+To rip and encode multiple discs, simply provide a comma delimited list of disc indexes to the `-d` flag.
+Example: `handymkv -d 0,1,2`.

+To see a list of available discs, use the `-l` flag.
+Example: `handymkv -l`.

 ## A Note on Concurrency